Anuragyadv04/project-2/README.md

   Using datb.csv to train gives an accuracy of 78% and on being tested on data.csv gives an accuracy of 76%

-  "Simple.py" - using bag-of-words to extract features and using Logistic Regression Gave maximum accuracy of 80% on a Data set of datab.csv Using data.csv to train gives an accuracy of 69% and on being tested on datb.csv gives an accuracy of 84%
-  Using datb.csv to train gives an accuracy of 77% and on being tested on data.csv gives an accuracy of 73%

 Additionally :
 Following things can be done further